DaveBakker/extint/README.md

 #### Arguments
 - `library`: Path to the library.
 (Usually .dll files on Windows).
-- `functions`: A map with each key naming which function to exctract.
+- `functions`: A map with each key naming which function to extract.
 Every key should be mapped to a array with two elements: the return type and another array containing the argument types.
+The maximum number of arguments per function is 32.

+#### Example
+    var user32 = extint("User32.dll", {
+        'MessageBoxW': ['int32', ['ptr', 'string:wide', 'string:wide', 'uint32']]
+    });